Calisthenics Equipment: How To Build An Amazing Home Gym

 Bands are a great addition to your calisthenics equipment.

 If you only want the bare minimum, you can skip them.

 However, if you plan on making your own calisthenics home gym or want to progress as fast as possible, then you should grab a pair.

 Jumping rope is one of the best cardio exercises.

 Not only does it burn fat, but it also improves coordination, speed, and strength.

 If you are into CrossFit, then the jump rope is not an assistance item for you.

 However, even if you don’t do CrossFit, you can still benefit from owning one of these.

 A good rope should have non-slip handles for a good grip, a fast rotating ball joint for speed, and adjustable cable length.

-If you don’t have much room available, you can make your own calisthenics home gym with just one piece of apparatus.
+You can make your own calisthenics home gym with just one piece of equipment.